soarsmu/Curiosity_in_Adversarial_Policy/README.md

 ## How to run

-⚠️ The commands for running each code scripts and replicate our experiments can be found in `README.md` under each subfolder.
+⚠️ The configurations and scripts for replicating our experiments can be found in `README.md` under each subfolder.